Jacobinski/Raft/README.md

 # Raft

-Toy implementation of the famous Raft Consensus Algorithm. https://raft.github.io/
+Implementation of the Raft consensus algorithm in Rust ⛵️